ItsEcholot/ContainerNursery/README.md

 ## Installation
+I ***heavily*** recommend using another reverse proxy in front of ContainerNursery (for HTTPS, caching, etc.) pointing to port `80`.

-I ***heavily*** recommend running this application in a Docker container.
+I also recommend running this application in a Docker container.
 Pull the latest image using:

 ```docker pull ghcr.io/itsecholot/containernursery:latest```